 The Smithsonian’s National Air and Space Museum is one of the galaxy’s most popular tourist destinations, and celebrates infinite diversity in infinite combinations among its visitors.
 Although we are fairly certain there are no longer undercover Klingon agents on staff, we welcome citizens of the planet Kronos to explore the history of flight on Earth alongside our terrestrial visitors.

 To help increase Klingon visitorship, we turned to Earth’s premier extraterrestrial linguist and former Smithsonian post-doctoral fellow, Marc Okrand.
-Okrand developed the Klingon and Vulcan languages for the Star Trek franchise, and was kind enough to translate and record a 60-minute highlights tour below and in the Museum’s new app GO FLIGHT.
+Okrand developed the Klingon and Vulcan languages for the Star Trek franchise, and was kind enough to translate and record a highlights tour of the Museum, discussing your favorite artifacts in Klingon.

 Today is the 50th anniversary of Star Trek’s first broadcast, and we have three days of special programs planned to celebrate the semicentennial, including our very first instameet, film and episode screenings, and a costume contest.
 Visitors around the world can share their Star Trek stories with us and follow the fun with #BoldlyGo50.